The-Panacea-Projects/Gnomenu/README.md

 Gnomenu
 =======

-Gnomenu is a full featured Gnome-Shell pop-up style apps-menu, that aims to offer all the essentials in a simple uncluttered intutive interface.
+Gnomenu is a full featured Gnome-Shell pop-up style apps-menu, that aims to offer all the essentials in a simple uncluttered intuitive interface.